Legal Topics Toggle navigation

 Amount and Substantiality of the Copying

 In general, the smaller the portion of a protected work used, the more likely it is to fall within the fair use exception.
 The significance of the section copied in relation to the whole is also critical.
-Moreover, the amount that can be copied under fair use varies according to the type of use.
-An instructor could make fair use of an entire article for class discussion, but could be required to obtain permission to use the article in his own journal article.
+The amount that can be copied under fair use varies according to the type of use.
+For example, an instructor could make fair use of an entire article for class discussion, but could be required to obtain permission to use the article in his own journal article.

 Effect of the Use on the Potential Market for the Work